Skip to main content

 Test Case View Pane

-Clicking on any test case from Test case list opens up the view pane, which displays all the information about the test case.
+Clicking on any test case from Test case list opens up the view pane, it shows all the information about the test case.

 In view panel, you can see all steps and expected results.
-You can also see comment as well as result posted by you for each step is test case view pane.
+You can also see comment as well as result posted by tester for each step is test case view pane.

 Run Bar